margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 America is a story of repentance and reformation.
 America is a story of change.
 America is a story of freedom.

+## The Country ##
+A country of beliefs.
+A country of freedom of expression.
+A system of expression, the reverse of oppression.
+History is subjective.
+Different viewpoints on the same thing.

+## Smile Like You Mean It ##
+Smile like you mean it.
+In the pain, and the tears, and the fight within, smile like you mean it.
+In the loss for words, and the heartbreak, smile that winning smile.
+You smile like a ray of light.
+It lights up the whole room.
+It brightens up someone's day.
+It makes someone feel at ease.
+It cheers someone's heart.
+So smile like you mean it.
+Let the glow shine.
+It is yours to share.
+It is yours to wear.

 ## Coming around the Bend ##
 Coming around the bend, returning home to where you belong.